thxireland/halloween_barrel/README.md

 1. Check the troubleshooting section above
 2. Review the log files for error messages
 3. Verify your hardware connections and configuration
+4. Validate your YAML syntax
-4. Create an issue in the repository with detailed information
+5. Create an issue in the repository with detailed information

 ---

 **Happy Halloween! 🎃👻**

-*Remember to test your setup in a safe environment before Halloween night!*
+*Remember to test your setup and sequences in a safe environment before Halloween night!*